Where to Start with Your Solar

 The Australian Government also provides incentives through the Renewable Energy Target.
 Depending upon the size of your solar array, Small-Scale Technology Certificates may help to recoup some of the cost of your system.
 Designers usually size your system to be one and a third times larger than your inverter’s norminal rating in order to maximise these incentives.
 E.g. a 5kW inverter would have up to 6.66kW of panels.

 There are many batteries to choose from.
 It will depend upon your geography, budget and load requirements.
 Generally we recommend lithium iron phosphate batteries due to their relative safety compared to other systems.
-Lithium Iron Phosphate (LFP) is a naturally occuring battery chemistry.
+Lithium Iron Phosphate (LFP) is a naturally occurring battery chemistry.
 We currently don’t recommend lead acid/gel batteries unless you are in an alpine region and need to charge the batteries at a very low temperature.
 Lead acid and gel batteries take up a lot of room and will degenerate even if not used.

 Power Plus are based in Victoria.
 They manufacture both low voltage (120V) and extra low voltage (48V) lithium batteries.
 They provide excellent features and are a great lead acid battery replacement for older inverters.